Editor, Karl Oestreich; Assistant Editor, Carmen Zwicker

 To unsubscribe: To remove your name from the global distribution list, send an email to Laura Wuotila with the subject: UNSUBSCRIBE from Mayo Clinic in the News.

-Tags: “healthy for humans” features, 4Hoteliers, a scheduling tool for doctors, Aging Cell, aging patients, Albert Lea Tribune, alternative to traditional fertility preservation techniques, Anti-aging drugs, AP, Arizona Family, autoimmune arthritis, Autopsies Can Teach, benefits of sustainability, Best Places to Work, Bioscience Technology, biosensors for diabetes & obesity, Boston Globe, Business Standard, Cancer Therapy Advisor, Cardiac bypass surgery, Causes Of Insomnia, CBS News, cholesterol, chordoma cancer, Cincinnati.com, Civil War in American Medicine, Clinical Informatics Services, CNN, com, concussion, Daily Mail (UK), Dark Daily, date rape drugs, Delos building a lab with the Mayo Clinic, dementia, Detroit News, Diabetes News Journal, DMC, door-to-door service for Chinese patients, Dr. Arthur Sit, Dr. David Holmes Jr., Dr. Donald Hensrud, Dr. Erik Hess, Dr. Gerald Fletcher, Dr. Greg Poland, Dr. James Kirkland, Dr. James Levine, Dr. Jane Byrd, Dr. Jerry Brewer, Dr. John Abenstein, Dr. John Noseworthy, Dr. Joleen Hubbard, Dr. Joseph Maleszewski, Dr. Kathryn Gruenwald, Dr. Kathryn Ruddy, Dr. Katie Thompson, Dr. Kaveh Safavi, Dr. Khalid Benkhadra, Dr. Malinda Harris, Dr. Mark Lindsay, Dr. Marthy Yanci, Dr. Michael Joyner, Dr. Patricia Best, Dr. Sandhya Pruthi, Dr. Sirven, Dr. Stephen Kopecky, Dr. Steve Ommen, Dr. Taylor Hays, Dr. Timothy I. Morgenthaler, Dr. William J. Weggel, drugs reduce aging, Duluth News Tribune, EHR from Epic, End-of-life wishes and EHRs, Ethnographic Data Through the Epistolary Form, Fentanyl, Fierce Biotech Research, Fierce Medical Devices, Financial Times London, FIT Treadmill Score, Florida Times-Union, Flu Virus in China Has Pandemic Potential, Forbes, Future of Genomic Medicine conference in La Jolla, Ganoderma lucidum medications, Genentech Drugs, geroscience, GizMag, Glaucoma, Global News Canada, Globe Gazette Iowa, Grand Forks Herald, Gundersen Health System, Harvard Business Review (HBR), Harvard Crimson, HáziPatika.com, HCP Live, Health Canal, HealthCanal, HealthDay, HealthLeaders Media, Healthline, heart rates, hormone replacement therapy, Hospitals & Health Networks, Huffington Post UK, Idaho Watch Dog, Imperial Valley News, independent clinics are decreasing, Inforum N.D., International Business Times, Internet to diagnose, Irish Independent, Janesville Argus, Jyotishman Pathak, KAAL, Kansas City Star, KARE11, Katherine Carroll Ph.D, KEYC Mankato, KIMT, KJZZ, KMSP, KOMO, KTTC, La Crosse Tribune, LA Times, light-therapy products, mapping of the human genome, Mason City Globe Gazette, Mayo Clinic and Gentag ink IP collaboration, Mayo Clinic Cancer Center, Mayo Clinic College of Medicine, Mayo Clinic College of Medicine in Jacksonville, Mayo Clinic Health System, Mayo Clinic Health System bereavement services, Mayo Clinic Health System in Eau Claire Wisconsin, Mayo Clinic Health System in Red Wing, Mayo Clinic Health System-Franciscan Health Care, Mayo Clinic Healthy Living Program, Mayo Clinic in Rochester, Mayo Clinic Kogod Center on Aging, Mayo Clinic News Network, Mayo Clinic Proceedings, Mayo Clinic Ventures, Mayo Clinic’s Center for Connected Care, Mayo's record financial results, Mayo’s Division of Biomedical Statistics and Informatics, Mayowood memories, MedCity News, Medical Daily, Medical marijuana dispensary in Rochester, medical tourism, Medisun, Medscape, melatonin supplement, Mic, minimally invasive heart valve replacement, Minneapolis-St. Paul Business Journal, Mirror UK, Missoulian, mitochondria, MN Daily, Modern Healthcare, molecular autopsies, Mondale released from hospital, Mongolian Children Doing Well After Heart Surgery, Monterey Herald, MPR, Multiple Myeloma Awareness, Myeloma Beacon, MyFoxChicago, Narcissistic Personality Disorder, Nature World News, Naturopathic physician, NDTV, neurodegeneration, New Zealand Herald, News 18, NewsMax, Newsweek, Nicotine Dependence Center at Mayo Clinic, Nilay D. Shah Ph.D., nitric oxide on babies, nurse charged with theft, organ transplant, Pacifica Tribune, partnership between Mayo and the University of Minnesota, Patch, patch biosensors, People Magazine, perimenopausal symptoms, Personal Medicine Initiative, physician-vetted health information, Pittsburgh Post-Gazette, plant-based diet, poliovirus continues, Post Bulletin, prepare for an eye exam, Prevention Magazine, Qualitative Inquiry, R&D Mag Failed Messiah, rate of Minnesotans who smoke, RateRX, record-setting financial results the Mayo Clinic released, reduce diabetes risk, Reishi Mushroom Powder, Republican Eagle, Resveratrol: The Anti-Aging NAD Fad, Reuters, robotic camera, Rochester International Airport, Rochester Low in Economic Diversity, rural health care, Sage Journals, Samaritan's Purse Children's Heart Project., Science Daily, Scientific American (blog), Scripps Research Institute, senolytic agents, Senolytics, Shaken baby syndrome, Shane Smith is offering to match donations to Mayo Clinic’s cancer center, SHAPE magazine, sleep deprived, spina bifida, Star Tribune, stem cell mutations, Strollin’ Colon exhibit, Sun This Week, Synthesis, teleconference, The Independent (UK), The Rochester Area Economic Development, The Rochester Area Economic Development Inc. (RAEDI), The Telegraph, Times Live, transcatheter aortic valve replacement surgery, Twin Cities Business, U-T San Diego, U.S. News & World Report, University of Minnesota governing board, USA Today, using the Internet to diagnose, Vice special report “Killing Cancer”, Vida y Salud, Wall Street Journal, Washington Post, WEAU-Eau Claire, Winona Daily News, Wired, WKMG Orlando, Worthington Daily Globe, WPTZ, WQOW Eau Claire, Wrangler News Ariz., WTAJ, WWNY, WXOW, Yahoo!
+Tags: “healthy for humans” features, 4Hoteliers, a scheduling tool for doctors, Aging Cell, aging patients, Albert Lea Tribune, alternative to traditional fertility preservation techniques, Anti-aging drugs, AP, Arizona Family, autoimmune arthritis, Autopsies Can Teach, benefits of sustainability, Best Places to Work, Bioscience Technology, biosensors for diabetes & obesity, Boston Globe, Business Standard, Cancer Therapy Advisor, Cardiac bypass surgery, Causes Of Insomnia, CBS News, cholesterol, chordoma cancer, Cincinnati.com, Civil War in American Medicine, Clinical Informatics Services, CNN, com, concussion, Daily Mail (UK), Dark Daily, date rape drugs, Delos building a lab with the Mayo Clinic, dementia, Detroit News, Diabetes News Journal, DMC, door-to-door service for Chinese patients, Dr. Arthur Sit, Dr. David Holmes Jr., Dr. Donald Hensrud, Dr. Erik Hess, Dr. Gerald Fletcher, Dr. Greg Poland, Dr. James Kirkland, Dr. James Levine, Dr. Jane Byrd, Dr. Jerry Brewer, Dr. John Abenstein, Dr. John Noseworthy, Dr. Joleen Hubbard, Dr. Joseph Maleszewski, Dr. Kathryn Gruenwald, Dr. Kathryn Ruddy, Dr. Katie Thompson, Dr. Kaveh Safavi, Dr. Khalid Benkhadra, Dr. Malinda Harris, Dr. Mark Lindsay, Dr. Marthy Yanci, Dr. Michael Joyner, Dr. Patricia Best, Dr. Sandhya Pruthi, Dr. Sirven, Dr. Stephen Kopecky, Dr. Steve Ommen, Dr. Taylor Hays, Dr. Timothy I. Morgenthaler, Dr. William J. Weggel, drugs reduce aging, Duluth News Tribune, EHR from Epic, End-of-life wishes and EHRs, Ethnographic Data Through the Epistolary Form, Fentanyl, Fierce Biotech Research, Fierce Medical Devices, Financial Times London, FIT Treadmill Score, Florida Times-Union, Flu Virus in China Has Pandemic Potential, Forbes, Future of Genomic Medicine conference in La Jolla, Ganoderma lucidum medications, Genentech Drugs, geroscience, GizMag, Glaucoma, Global News Canada, Globe Gazette Iowa, Grand Forks Herald, Gundersen Health System, Harvard Business Review (HBR), Harvard Crimson, HáziPatika.com, HCP Live, Health Canal, HealthCanal, HealthDay, HealthLeaders Media, Healthline, heart rates, hormone replacement therapy, Hospitals & Health Networks, Huffington Post UK, Idaho Watch Dog, Imperial Valley News, independent clinics are decreasing, Inforum N.D., International Business Times, Internet to diagnose, Irish Independent, Janesville Argus, Jyotishman Pathak, KAAL, Kansas City Star, KARE11, Katherine Carroll Ph.D, KEYC Mankato, KIMT, KJZZ, KMSP, KOMO, KTTC, La Crosse Tribune, LA Times, light-therapy products, mapping of the human genome, Mason City Globe Gazette, Mayo Clinic and Gentag ink IP collaboration, Mayo Clinic Cancer Center, Mayo Clinic College of Medicine, Mayo Clinic College of Medicine in Jacksonville, Mayo Clinic Health System, Mayo Clinic Health System bereavement services, Mayo Clinic Health System in Eau Claire Wisconsin, Mayo Clinic Health System in Red Wing, Mayo Clinic Health System-Franciscan Health Care, Mayo Clinic Healthy Living Program, Mayo Clinic in Rochester, Mayo Clinic Kogod Center on Aging, Mayo Clinic News Network, Mayo Clinic Proceedings, Mayo Clinic Ventures, Mayo Clinic’s Center for Connected Care, Mayo's record financial results, Mayo’s Division of Biomedical Statistics and Informatics, Mayowood memories, MedCity News, Medical Daily, Medical marijuana dispensary in Rochester, medical tourism, Medisun, Medscape, melatonin supplement, Mic, minimally invasive heart valve replacement, Minneapolis-St. Paul Business Journal, Mirror UK, Missoulian, mitochondria, MN Daily, Modern Healthcare, molecular autopsies, Mondale released from hospital, Mongolian Children Doing Well After Heart Surgery, Monterey Herald, MPR, Multiple Myeloma Awareness, Myeloma Beacon, MyFoxChicago, Narcissistic Personality Disorder, Nature World News, Naturopathic physician, NDTV, neurodegeneration, New Zealand Herald, News 18, NewsMax, Newsweek, Nicotine Dependence Center at Mayo Clinic, Nilay D. Shah Ph.D., nitric oxide on babies, nurse charged with theft, organ transplant, Pacifica Tribune, partnership between Mayo and the University of Minnesota, Patch, patch biosensors, People Magazine, perimenopausal symptoms, Personal Medicine Initiative, physician-vetted health information, Pittsburgh Post-Gazette, plant-based diet, poliovirus continues, Post Bulletin, prepare for an eye exam, Prevention Magazine, Qualitative Inquiry, R&D Mag Failed Messiah, rate of Minnesotans who smoke, RateRX, record-setting financial results the Mayo Clinic released, reduce diabetes risk, Reishi Mushroom Powder, Republican Eagle, Resveratrol: The Anti-Aging NAD Fad, Reuters, robotic camera, Rochester International Airport, Rochester Low in Economic Diversity, rural health care, Sage Journals, Samaritan's Purse Children's Heart Project., Science Daily, Scientific American (blog), Scripps Research Institute, senolytic agents, Senolytics, Shaken baby syndrome, Shane Smith is offering to match donations to Mayo Clinic’s cancer center, SHAPE magazine, sleep deprived, spina bifida, Star Tribune, stem cell mutations, Strollin’ Colon exhibit, Sun This Week, Synthesis, teleconference, The Independent (UK), The Rochester Area Economic Development, The Rochester Area Economic Development Inc. (RAEDI), The Telegraph, Times Live, transcatheter aortic valve replacement surgery, Twin Cities Business, U-T San Diego, U.S. News & World Report, Uncategorized, University of Minnesota governing board, USA Today, using the Internet to diagnose, Vice special report “Killing Cancer”, Vida y Salud, Wall Street Journal, Washington Post, WEAU-Eau Claire, Winona Daily News, Wired, WKMG Orlando, Worthington Daily Globe, WPTZ, WQOW Eau Claire, Wrangler News Ariz., WTAJ, WWNY, WXOW, Yahoo!
 News